pavelkryukov/putty-aes-ni/README.md

 ----
 ### Impact

 PuTTY with new AES instructions was developed as a part of [MIPT Cryptography course](https://github.com/vlsergey/infosec) activity.

-Te contributors are:
+Performance results were presented by [Maxim Kuznetsov](https://github.com/mkuznets) in „Radio Engineering and Cryptography“ section of [55th MIPT Conference](http://conf55.mipt.ru/info/main/).
+The report got „The Best Report of the Section“ achievement.

+In October 2017, our changes were merged to [the main PuTTY repository](https://git.tartarus.org/?p=simon/putty.git) ([2d31305](https://git.tartarus.org/?p=simon/putty.git;a=commit;h=2d31305af9d3bf4096bb0c30e8a8336caaa70673)).

+A bug in AES NI code generation was reported to LLVM community ([#34980](https://bugs.llvm.org/show_bug.cgi?id=34980)).

+---
+### Contributors

  * [Pavel Kryukov](https://github.com/pavelkryukov)
  * [Maxim Kuznetsov](https://github.com/mkuznets)
  * [Svyatoslav Kuzmich](https://github.com/skuzmich)

-Performance results were presented by [Maxim Kuznetsov](https://github.com/mkuznets) in „Radio Engineering and Cryptography“ section of [55th MIPT Conference](http://conf55.mipt.ru/info/main/).
-The report got „The Best Report of the Section“ achievement.

-In October 2017, our changes were merged to [the main PuTTY repository](https://git.tartarus.org/?p=simon/putty.git).

-A bug in AES NI code generation was reported to LLVM community ([#34980](https://bugs.llvm.org/show_bug.cgi?id=34980)).
+We are pleased to thank:
+ * [Sergey Vladimirov](https://github.com/vlsergey) for mentorship of our work in MIPT.
+ * PuTTY creator [Simon Tatham](https://www.chiark.greenend.org.uk/~sgtatham/) for PuTTY, reviewing our code, and accepting the changes.

 ----
 ### Demonstration